SilverX21/MoshReactCourse/README.md

 2-cd my-app (will put on the directory where the app is)

 3- npm start (will start the app, opening in the browser)

+react-app -> app for tests and many other test related things.
+It's where I can test feely without worrying about deleting stuff or experimenting some libraries.

+counter-app -> this one has part of the course given by Mosh.
+It will be a counter for a shopping look alike web app :D